BKWLD/react-visual/packages/sanity-next/README.md

 }
 ```

-Then the component will read the following properties from your Image automatically:
+...then the component will read the following properties from your Image automatically:

 - Aspect Ratio
 - Hotspot / Focal Point